Tony Kay

 Anthony Herbert Kay (born 13 May 1937) is an English former footballer who became notorious after being banned from the professional game for life following the British betting scandal of 1964.

 Kay played for Sheffield Wednesday before becoming Britain's most expensive footballer when he was transferred to Everton for £60,000 in 1962.
 Kay was capped once for England, scoring against Switzerland in an 8–1 victory in 1963.

 Playing career

 Kay was born in Sheffield.
 A left-sided wing-half, he started his career with hometown club Sheffield Wednesday.
 He transferred to Everton in December 1962, signed by his former manager Harry Catterick, and soon became the team captain.
 Everton were a work in progress under the ownership of the Littlewoods owner Sir John Moores and had earned the tag "The Mersey Millionaires".
-Kay was an important part of Catterick's evolving Everton side and the following May they were crowned League Champions for the first time since 1938–39 season.
-He also played as they won the 1963 FA Charity Shield.
+Kay was an important part of Catterick's evolving Everton side and the following May they were crowned league champions for the first time since the 1938–39 season.
+He also played in the 1963 FA Charity Shield, which Everton won.